Trump says ‘toughest’ weeks ahead as coronavirus spreads

 Before the briefing, House Speaker Nancy Pelosi, D-Calif., criticized the decision by Trump to nominate “one of his own lawyers,” as an inspector general overseeing federal aid during the coronavirus recovery.

-She said the watchdog monitoring “this historic relief package for workers and families must be independent from politics.”
+Pelosi said the watchdog monitoring “this historic relief package for workers and families must be independent from politics.”

-Trump appointed Brian Miller to the Treasury Department watchdog post.
+Trump nominated Brian Miller to the Treasury Department watchdog post.
 He currently serves as a special assistant to the president and as senior associate counsel in the White House.

 Treasury Secretary Steven Mnuchin is overseeing the government package that aims to shovel $2.2 trillion into the U.S. economy over the next few weeks to try to cushion the free fall.
 The assistance includes $349 billion in loans for small businesses and a $500 billion corporate rescue fund.